Shimon-Shachar/cadcrunch/Readme.md

-the goal is to take json files from cad / autocad dwg files and chew them up and spit out the relevant parameters like points and vectors to build my own models and utilities im assuming the models will go into their own git project, lets give a a name ... maybe coremodel?
+the goal is to take json files from cad / autocad dwg files and chew them up and spit out the relevant parameters like points and vectors

+then build a simple building element models and use relevent parameters to inform the model just to test

+lastly use all parameters to build models with help (minimal) from user